Basics of Fish Cooking: Master How to Fillet and Cut Sashimi!

 The way fish is prepared is the foundation of fish cooking and greatly affects the quality of the dish.
 The method of preparation varies depending on the type of fish and the purpose of the dish, but here we will introduce some general methods

-1. Removing organs: When cooking fish, it is important to first remove the fish's organs.
-In particular, the respiratory organs must be carefully removed, as they can affect the taste of the food.
+1. Removal of organs: When cooking fish, it is important to first remove the organs.
+In particular, the respiratory organs can spoil the taste of the food, so they must be removed carefully.

-2. Cutting in a cross pattern: Insert the knife from the back of the fish and cut the flesh in a cross pattern.
-This allows you to remove the fish flesh evenly and gives it a neat appearance.
+2. Cutting off the flesh in a diagonal pattern: Insert the knife from the back and cut off the flesh in a diagonal pattern.
+This allows you to remove the fish flesh evenly and results in a neat appearance.

-3. How to handle the pectoral fins: Insert the knife under the pectoral fin and cut along the line connecting the base of the head and the pectoral fin.
-This will neatly separate the flesh from the bones.
+3. Handling the pectoral fins: Insert a knife below the pectoral fin and cut along the line connecting the base of the head to the pectoral fin.
+This will cleanly separate the flesh from the bone.

-4. Removing the innards: Insert a pair of chopsticks along the length of the fish's mouth and pull out the innards.
-You can also cut open the belly and remove the innards.
+4. Removing the internal organs: Insert chopsticks along the opening and pull out the internal organs.
+Alternatively, you can cut open the belly and remove the internal organs.

 How to cut sashimi